DPA (GDPR)

 The data importer has established standards and guidelines for management's, employees', and contractors' ethical behaviour, as outlined in the data importer's employee handbook.
 The handbook includes a termination policy for personnel who violate the data importer's policies and procedures, which may include disciplinary action up to and including involuntary termination.

-All employees and contractors are required to sign an employment agreement that requires personnel to adhere to the data importer's code of conduct, security, and confidentiality policies and procedures as part of their initial terms and conditions of employment.
+All employees and contractors are required to sign an employment agreement, that requires personnel to adhere to the data importer's code of conduct, security, and confidentiality policies and procedures as part of their initial terms and conditions of employment.

 The data importer has implemented a formal disciplinary process to address instances of noncompliance with the data importer's standards of conduct related to security which includes disciplinary measures up to and including termination.